 If you are planning to purchase a manufactured home, always ensure it has a HUD plate on the outside of the building, and a data plate inside.

-Sometimes, for any number of odd reasons, people might paint over a data plate.
-They might also remove the data plate, although nobody really knows why.
-If the data plate is missing from your manufactured home, you might be able to order a replacement data plate from the Institute of Building Technology and Safety.
-The IBTS is a non-profit established to provide unbiased building code compliance and assistance to government agencies and on behalf of the federal government.
+Sometimes people might remove the date plate in your manufactured home.
+If the data plate is missing, you might be able to order a replacement from the Institute of Building Technology and Safety.
+The IBTS is a nonprofit established to provide unbiased building code compliance and assistance to government agencies and on behalf of the federal government.

 This service can provide you with a label verification letter or a Performance Verification Certificate, depending on your needs.
 It cannot find data plate information for manufactured homes built prior to 1976, and there is a fee for this service.

 Frequently Asked Questions About Manufactured Homes

 If you've never lived in a manufactured home, you may have a lot of questions about owning one.
 Here are a few of the most common ones.

 May I Put My Manufactured Home on Any Lot or Tract of Land?

 No. Some communities and developments do not allow manufactured housing.
 Research local zoning ordinances, deed restrictions, restrictive covenants, and other similar documents before purchasing land for a manufactured home.
 You can find this information at your city zoning office.